Open-Attestation/documentation-website/docs/advanced/custom-renderer.md

 John Doe
 ```

-The first step consist of removing the folder `src/templates/customTemplate` which is an example automatically provided.
-Then we can create a file `src/templates/coc/template.tsx` with the following content:
+The first step consist of creating a file `src/templates/coc/template.tsx` with the following content:

 ```jsx harmony
 import React, { FunctionComponent } from "react";